 You can manually add keywords into the generated list of keywords.
 You even have the option of removing keywords which you do not want to list.
-Say if you are a SEO consultant, you wouldn’t want to bother with “free SEO consultant” as a keyword.
-So just include “free” in the “Negative Keyword” section and you are good to go.
+Say if you are an SEO consultant, you wouldn’t want to bother with “free SEO consultant” as a keyword.
+So just include “free” in the “Negative Keyword” section, and you are good to go.

 It could take a while for the data to load.
 So you might as well go and get a cup of coffee.